CartoDB/documentation/app/content/carto-user-manual/tutorials/selecting-a-new-restaurant-location-using-commercial-hotspots-analysis.md

    ![Map define buffer](/img/cloud-native-workspace/tutorials/tutorial13_map_area_of_study_buffer.png)

-6. We then extract our current store assets and display on the map.
+6. We then extract our current store assets and display them on the map.
 In this example, we will extract Pizza Hut stores from a sample dataset including points of interest in Honolulu (subset of [OpenStreetMaps's Planet Nodes dataset](https://carto.com/spatial-data-catalog/browser/dataset/osm_nodes_74461e34/)).
 Add a new custom query, as we did in the buffer example, and introduce the query below:

    ```sql
     WITH buffer AS (